oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/ZHU.md

 Quite obvious where he got his name from.
 ZHU's name is pronounced as Z-H-U (Zee-H-U) like an acronym, not as Zhu.

 ZHU was born in June 24, 2024.
 He is a cisgender male (he/him).
 Sexual identity is [unknown](void:it-is-a-mystery).
+Also white.

 ## Personality